simbav911/dart-naujas-btcz.rock/content/en/news/2021-04-18-vote-for-bitcoinz-listing-in-dogedex.md

 image: "/images/news/doge.png"
 ---

-Don't miss this opportunity to get your favorite project listed in the amazing DogeDex app!
-The voting is in the official Dogedex's twitter account.
-Spread the word! https://twitter.com/dogecoindex/status/1383877235069788163 read more
+Don’t miss this opportunity to get your favorite project listed in the amazing DogeDex app!

+The voting is in the official Dogedex’s twitter account.

+Spread the word!

+Which coin should we add to#DogeDEXDesktop first?@BTCZOfficial@polkadex@safemoon@HogeFinance— DogeDEX (@dogecoindex)April 18, 2021

+Which coin should we add to#DogeDEXDesktop first?@BTCZOfficial@polkadex@safemoon@HogeFinance